hpc-cofc/documentation/using-the-hpc/overview/software.md

 A list of available software modules can be viewed by typing `module avail`.

-**Modules: Local repository**
+A list of software modules that are currently loaded can be viewed by typing `module list`.

 By default the local repository is used as a source of software installations.

-**Modules: CVMFS-based repository**
- A CVMFS \(Cern Virtual File System\)-based repository is available that has several software packages.

 Additional information on HPC modules may be found [here](../how-to-use/modules/).